alexb70/alexbourla.github.io/research/turning-the-tables-on-globalprotect.md

 ![IPC Encryption Summary](img/ipc-encryption-summary.png)

 Most critically, the key and initialisation vectors are not set, or stored, securely because:
-* On MacOS the key is a secure random string but is stored in an insecure location of the local user's _Login_ keychain (which is accessible from the perspective of our our considered attacker, a low privileged user)
+* On macOS the key is a secure random string but is stored in an insecure location of the local user's _Login_ keychain (which is accessible from the perspective of our our considered attacker, a low privileged user)
 * On Linux the key is simply hardcoded and can be retrieved through decompilation of the `PanGPS` binary
 * In both cases the initilisation vector is hardcoded and set to a predictable value of all zeros